gbatzel/tissue_crepidula/README.md

 # tissue_crepidula

-data analysis for RNAseq experiment
+Data analysis for RNAseq experiment on tissues of Crepidula fornicata